 See the section Article Types for word limits.
-Structured format (Objectives, Materials and Methods, Statistical analysis, Results, Conclusions) is necessary for original articles, not necessary for systematic reviews, and review articles.
+Structured format (Background, Methods, Results, Conclusions) is necessary for original articles and brief reports, not necessary for review articles or case reports.
 The abstract should briefly outline the content of the article and any conclusions it may reach.
 The keywords should be wording a reader would be likely to use in searching for the content of the article.